-New York AFN was launched in 2016 as a regional affiliate of national AFN by JPMorgan Chase & Co., First Republic Bank, Philanthropy New York, Citi Foundation, Capital One, Ford Foundation, Prudential, MetLife, Cities for Financial Empowerment, Guardian Life Insurance Co., and other national AFN members located in New York.
-Membership is open to funders who invest in a range of initiatives that build assets for New Yorkers, from early childhood education, college access, or workforce development to health, financial education, or micro-enterprise.
-Today, New York AFN members gather periodically for funders-only sharing of ideas, and to develop plans for increased impact in the region.
+Greater New York AFN was launched in 2017 as a regional affiliate of national AFN by JPMorgan Chase & Co., First Republic Bank, Philanthropy New York, Citi Foundation, Capital One, Ford Foundation, Prudential, MetLife, Cities for Financial Empowerment, Guardian Life Insurance Co., and other national AFN members located in New York.
+Membership is open to funders who invest in a range of initiatives that build assets for New Yorkers and the surrounding regions, from early childhood education, college access, or workforce development to health, financial education, or micro-enterprise.
+Today, Greater New York AFN members gather periodically for funders-only sharing of ideas, and to develop plans for increased impact in the region.

 How We Work

-- Influence: New York AFN engages key stakeholders to grow their knowledge and support.
+- Influence: Greater New York AFN engages key stakeholders to grow their knowledge and support.
 This includes efforts to raise the visibility of asset-building within the broader community of foundations, public-sector funders, and financial institutions on issues such as financial coaching, work and wealth, children’s savings accounts, and closing the wealth gaps.

 JPMorgan Chase & Co.